 - Genetics Home Reference (GHR) contains information on Turner syndrome.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - PubMed is a searchable database of medical literature and lists journal articles that discuss Turner syndrome.
 Click on the link to view a sample search on this topic.

 - Carel JC, Elie C, Ecosse E, Tauber M, Leger J, Cabrol S, Nicolino M, Brauner R, Chaussain JL, Coste J. Self-esteem and social adjustment in young women with Turner syndrome--Influence of pubertal management and sexuality: population-based cohort study.
 J Clin Endocrinol Metab.
 2006;91(8):2972-2979.